 R & J Dick was the largest boot manufacturer in the world.
-The firm later reinvented itself to become the largest manufacturer of industrial belting.
+Dick’s established the first national shoe shop chain in Britain.
+The business was later reinvented to become the largest manufacturer of industrial belting.

-The brothers utilised gutta-percha, a gum substitute for leather.
+The brothers utilised gutta-percha, a gum-based leather substitute.
 Robert made the moulds and James prepared the material.
 Soon, they were able to offer a low-cost boot with a watertight gutta-percha sole.

 R & J Dick employed six men and three boys in 1851.
 Robert was the inventor, whereas James was more business-minded.